How to Check an SSL Certificate

 What Is an SSL Certificate?

-An SSL/TLS certificate is a digital file that verifies a domain's identity and encrypts communication between the browser and the server.
-Without a valid SSL certificate, browsers display a "Not Secure" warning and Google treats it negatively in rankings.
+An SSL/TLS certificate is a digital file that verifies the identity of a domain and encrypts communication between browser and server.
+Without a valid SSL certificate, browsers display a "Not Secure" warning and Google treats the site negatively in its ranking.

 An SSL certificate contains: